-Name Туре Capacity Comments Washington Reservoir Welded steel, above ground 4 million gallons Independent evaluations conducted in 2013 and 2016 related to conditions, efficiencies and recommendations.
-Amador Reservoir Welded steel, above ground 1.5 million gallons
+Name Туре Capacity Comments

+Washington Welded steel, 4 million Independent evaluations conducted in 2013 and 2016

+Reservoir above ground gallons related to conditions, efficiencies and recommendations.

+Amador Welded steel, 1.5 million

+Reservoir above ground gallons

 Water Treatment

 Water from the Smith River is naturally filtered through the sand and gravel bed of the river and collected by intake lines 30 feet below the river.
 From there, water is pumped southward to the treatment facility off Kings Valley Road, where chlorine is added to meet State compliance standards.
 The City ceased adding fluoride to its water supply on November 8, 2012 per ballot measure A. Under Water Resources Control Board water rights permits, the appropriation from the Smith River (underflow) is specified as an average of 12.8 cubic feet per second (cfs) (8.3 million gallons per day) with a maximum annual diversion of 3,666 AFY (1,194 million gallons per year) (Freshwater Environmental Services, 2014.